 By doing so, you will have a more comfortable stay and will engage in more genuine interactions.

-It is well established that the best way of learning any foreign language is total immersion.
+It is well established that the best way to learn any foreign language is through total immersion.

 This is how we all learn our mother tongue through spaced repetition, mimicking, and the loci method.

 A teaching position in China allows you to accomplish that without more expense or effort.
-In addition, you will have the chance to practice with native speakers in natural environments.
+In addition, you will have the opportunity to practice with native speakers in real-world settings.

 You can also take HSK, the Mandarin language test, to earn a recognized certificate proving your Chinese ability.

-The frequency and number of testing centers in China are much higher than anywhere else.
+The number and frequency of testing centers in China are much higher than in other countries.

 The Top 3 Disadvantages